 Upload an image

 Edit (if required) and store your image (see information above)

 Go to the page, book chapter or wherever else you want to insert an image, that has the HTML editor toolbar

 Click on the image icon in the toolbar

-Click Browse repositories... then Choose File to find an image to upload
+Click Browse repositories... then Choose file to find an image to upload from your computer

 Choose license from the pull-down menu (if required).
 See Find free images, or Use your own image for more information.
 If the image is your own, you can select the default option (All rights reserved).
 Click Upload this file

 Put a description for the image (Describe this image for someone who cannot see it) and choose the Alignment (left or right is a good choice, but the main thing is to be consistent with image placement in your topic site)